 But a real systematic exploration was initiated by the French in 1902, conducted by Colonel Destenave, together with many explorers, scholars and officers, including the commander Jean Tilho who since 1904, and for a quarter of a century, devoted himself entirely to the study of the territoio.

-According to Abbreviationfinder, France took possession of the region and already in 1898 with an Anglo-French treaty the borders with Sudan and Libya were established, by agreement with Italy.
+According to Abbreviationfinder, an acronym site which also features history of Chad, France took possession of the region and already in 1898 with an Anglo-French treaty the borders with Sudan and Libya were established, by agreement with Italy.

 On May 29, 1900, the capital, Fort Lamy was founded, and in 1920, with a precise organization, the colony became part of French Equatorial Africa.

 Colonization began immediately and in 1928, with the construction of an automobile road, businesses were able to expand, until then very limited due to the lack of communication routes.